tezos/tezos/docs/introduction/howtouse.rst

 If you want to simulate a transaction without actually sending it to the network you can use the ``--dry-run`` option.
-As in any block-chain it is advisable to wait several blocks to consider the transaction as final, we can do that with:
+As in any block-chain it is advisable to wait several blocks to consider the transaction as final, for an important operation we advice to wait 60 blocks.
+We can do that with:

 ::

    tezos-client wait for <operation hash> to be included

+In the rare case when an operation is lost, how can we be sure that it will not be included in any future block and re-emit it?
+After 60 blocks a transaction is considered invalid and can't be included anymore in a block.
+Furthermore each operation has a counter (explained in more detail later) that prevents replays so it is usually safe to re-emit an operation that seems lost.

 Receipts for operations and blocks